I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 1. Longest Produced Franchise

-James Bond ranks as one of the most productive franchises and the longest-running franchise ever, with 24 films produced and the 25th, No Time to Die, in production.
+James Bond ranks as one of the most productive franchises and the longest-running franchise ever, with 24 films produced and the 25th, No Time to Die, ready to be released.

 2. When Was Ian Fleming Born?